wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 {% include whatever.html %}

-Microsoft Fabric is a platform to get, create, share, and visualize data using an array of tools, including a <strong>data lakehouse</strong> that combines the best of data warehouses and data lakes.
+Microsoft Fabric is a platform to "get, create, share, and visualize data", including a <strong>data lakehouse</strong> that combines tools working with both data warehouses and data lakes.

 PROTIP: The array of tools is shown in <a target="_blank" href="https://7451111251303.gumroad.com/l/fkrvnn" title="Available for purchase">this diagram</a> I adapted from Microsoft and <a target="_blank" href="https://adatis.co.uk/microsoft-fabric-announcement-accelerate-your-data-potential/">others</a>.
 All the components ("Experiences") of Fabric, in one page: